tfgubveu669yop/v2ray_heroku/README.md

 ## ENV Settings During Deployment
 ### UUID
 There is a default one, you can generate your own `UUID` at the end of the deploy if you are concern of the default one.
-[Generate now](https://www.uuidgenerator.net/version4).
+[22b9cb3e-e7ea-43ae-8ed4-fc7615df6a61](https://www.uuidgenerator.net/version4).
 ### DoH
 Set to 'true' to enable proxy server side DoH (DNS over HTTPS) to protect your DNS queries, although it will increase a little delay to your DNS queries. 'false' to disable it.